ErnestOnyejekwe/Personal-Folder/README.md

 💼 What I Do:

--As a BI Analyst, I thrive on the challenge of turning raw data into valuable insights that empower organizations to make strategic decisions.
+As a BI Analyst, I thrive on the challenge of turning raw data into valuable insights that empower organizations to make strategic decisions.
 From data collection and cleansing to analysis and visualization, I'm dedicated to uncovering the stories hidden within the numbers by the following startegies;

 -Analyze data to uncover actionable insights.